DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 - [Servo](https://servo.org) is a web rendering engine started by Mozilla back in 2012 that is now handled by the Linux Foundation.
 It's pretty far along in development and is beginning to see real-world deployment, such as use in embedded applications.

 - [Ladybird](https://ladybird.org) is a very new and ambitious project intending to build out a full web browser complete with it's own rendering and JavaScript engines fully independent of existing browser engines.

----

-Share the message of browser engine diversity.
-Preserving an open web is crucial.
-The more people understand what's at stake, the better chance we have of preventing failure.
-If you'd like to help me make more content like this, please consider [supporting me](/support).

 <details>
 <summary>Sources</summary>